morrisons andrews liver salts

-I’ve been using Morrisons Andrews Liver Salts for years, and I can tell you, they’re a lifesaver.
+I’ve been using Morrisons Andrews Liver Salts for years, and they’re a lifesaver.
 You know that feeling when your stomach just won’t settle?
 Yeah, that one.
+Nothing else touches it when you need relief fast.

 Sodium bicarbonate is like a shield against stomach acid.
 Citric acid?
 That’s the fizz and the zing.